 Consider how you want to improve your marketing efforts in the future.
 Start with how you find clients.
-Our Opportunities feed is filled with companies looking for engineers, social media experts, writers, animators, and so many other kinds of freelancers.
+Our Jobs feed is filled with companies looking for engineers, social media experts, writers, animators, and so many other kinds of freelancers.

 Realistically plan for a successful future ✨

 Now’s a great time to start dreaming.
 What do you want to do next year?
 What makes you happy?
 Remember why you do what you do.